Minhlaminhhh/Football-players-detection/README.md

 ## Classification Model
 After detecting the position of each players, the second model, which is a classifier, will predict the jersey number of the corresponding players.
 It takes the crop image of the players as the input.

-In general, the first model outperformed with 85% accuracy
+In general, the first model outperformed with 85% accuracy (using transfer learning setup with convnext_tiny)

 *I made the model focus more on the jersey numbers by cropping out 20% from the bottom and 5% from the top of each extracted frame when separating the labels from the video for training.
 In the full pipeline, I also applied the same cropping ratio before sending the image to the model for prediction.*
 Results of the first model checkpoint using transfer learning setup with convnext_tiny